Max Verstappen gets schooled in the art of drifting by 'Mad' Mike Whiddett

 The Horner corner

-For the final challenge, Mad Mike sets up a 100-meter arc consisting of ten cardboard cut-outs of Oracle Red Bull Racing Team Principle, Christian Horner.
+For the final challenge, Mad Mike sets up a 100-metre arc consisting of ten cardboard cut-outs of Oracle Red Bull Racing Team Principle, Christian Horner.

 To congratulate Verstappen on a successful day of lessons, the Christians want to give him a big hand – literally.